MicrosoftDocs/power-automate-docs/articles/data-operations.md

 > [!TIP]
 > To make the **Compose** card easier to find later, rename it by selecting the text **Compose** on the title bar of the card and entering a name that's easy to remember.

-When you need to access the contents of the compose action, do so by following these steps:
+When you need to access the contents of the compose action, do so by following these steps.

-1. Add an action, such as **Data Operation – Join**.
+1. Add an action, such as **Join - Data Operation**.

 1. Select the control to which you'd like to add the contents you saved in the compose action.